Nelly Will Not Face Charges In Sexual Assault Case

 The accuser filed a lawsuit as Jane Doe against Nelly for alleged sexual assault in November that the performer vehemently denied.

-As TMZreported, the woman claimed that after a December 2017 concert in Essex.
+As TMZ reported, the woman claimed that after a December 2017 concert in Essex.
 Nelly masturbated in front of her and tried to force her into oral sex.

 She has also sued Nelly’s girlfriend Shantel Jackson for saying she was a liar on Twitter.